AvirukBasak/shsc-lang/docs/LanguageDocs.md

 #### Accumulator
 The language uses a temporary location called the `accumulator` to store the result of operations and return values.

-#### Temporary variables
+#### Arguments variable
-These are some global memory locations that are used to pass function arguments.
+It's a global memory location that is used to pass the function arguments list.
-They're ever-changing and the data they contain should be copied to the local scope.
+It's ever-changing and the arguments it contains should be copied to some local scope variables.

-Their data will change on any function call.
+It's data will change on any function call.

 ### Format strings
 ```